Placencia Real Estate

 - Placencia real estate is not cheap.
 It's not expensive by most Caribbean country standards, but it's not cheap.
 If someone offers you cheap real estate on the Peninsula, be VERY, VERY careful.
 (You may even want to run the other way.)
 You're not going to find a-cute-little-fixer-upper beachfront cottage for US$50,000.
 Not even close.
 You almost certainly won't even find a lot for that price in Placencia Village, and certainly not a beachfront one.
 However, you may be able to find an interior lot for that price further north in the Maya Beach area.
 Maybe even one fronting on the Placencia Lagoon, or at least a canal front.

-- Building costs can be expensive - from US$50 to US$250 a square foot depending on location, elevation, and building materials.
-(The more you want it to be like a North American house, the higher the cost to build.)
+- Building costs can be expensive - and the more you want it to be like a North American house, the higher the cost to build.
 These days, concrete and wood construction materials are about the same, but it takes a lot more in labor costs to build a concrete house.
 Pre-fabbed houses are available that are built off-site and transported to your lot.
 However, in a coastal area you will still need to heavily reinforce these homes, pour a good foundation and put some extra money into finish work.

 - Some of Belize, including most of the Placencia Peninsula, is now under a Certificate of Title regime (Registered Land Act system) in which you receive a certificate of title that lists all of the liens and encumbrances of record against a parcel of real estate.
 Theoretically, this means you can rely on the certificate of title without further investigation.
 Practically, it probably still makes sense to engage an attorney to look over the paperwork and advise you about matters such as contract terms and to help you with getting actual title (which can take months and months and months in Belize).